GiorgiKavtaradze-prog/GiorgiKavtaradze-prog/README.md

 <table>
   <tr>
     <td valign="top" width="60%">
+> *"I leverage AI tools for rapid development and maintain a strong focus on bug-free software and efficient workflows."*
 - I’m Full Stack Developer
 - All of my projects are available at **[My Portfolio](https://your-portfolio.com)**
 - All of my projects are available at **[My Portfolio](https://web-portfolio-frsm.vercel.app)**